UCSF-CBI/c4/docs/get-started/storage-backup.md

 ### Lab Storage

 In general, you must make arrangements to back up your permanent lab storage as needed.
 Many Labs have accquired NAS devices for this purpose.
-NAS devices do not necessarily protect against ransomeware if the NAS itself is compromised.
+NAS devices do not necessarily protect against ransomware if the NAS itself is compromised.
 UCSF IT offers immutable backup services (which do guard against ransomeware).
 More information may be found [here]({{ https://it.ucsf.edu/service/backup-services }}).